richardm/2025-hello-typescript-node/README.md

 ## Notes:

+- **Scaffolding testing is out of scope for now.** Maybe in a future update.
 - Express 5 requires Node.js 18 or higher, but since this is a reference repo for 2025 and onward, I'm using Node.js 22.
 - `tsx` does not perform type checking.
 VS Code can do that for you locally, and your CI/CD pipeline can do that for you during builds.
 - Note that `tsx` uses `esbuild` under the hood